-- Slot-load optical drive
+- · Slot-load optical drive

-- AirPort Extreme Card option
+- · AirPort Extreme Card option

-- Bluetooth option
+- · Bluetooth option

 - The number and types of screws differ somewhat from previous models.

-Note: The top and bottom EMI shields are now marked with screw identifiers for most of the screw locations.
+Note: The metal EMI shields-bottom shield and top shield-are now marked with screw identifiers for most of the screw locations.
 The screw identifiers are in the form of "M2x" where the last digit indicates the approximate screw length.
-For example, a marking of "M2x3" indicates a 3.5-mm long screw.
+For example, a marking of "M2x3" indicates a 3.5-mm long screw, and a marking of "M2x14" indicates a 14.5-mm long screw.
 Use the identifiers as a guide when reassembling the computer.